-Polling Interval: How often the Input File query is executed.
+Polling Interval: how often the Input File query is executed.
 If the value is set with enhanced properties, the units are seconds.

 Initialize on trigger only: If enabled, the Listener doesn’t start up until a trigger initializes it.